vineetbansal/Python-Bootcamp/README.md

 [**Class 3**](Class%203) (Wednesday, August 22, 2018)

 - Python Programming (contd.)
-  - Tuples
+  - Functions and Modules
+  - Useful Data Structures - Dictionaries/Tuples

-  - Dictionaries
+- Introduction to Numpy
-  - Object Oriented Programming in Python

 [**Class 4**](Class%204) (Thursday, August 23, 2018)

-- Scientific Computing with Numpy
+- Scientific Computing with Numpy (contd.)
+- A (very brief) Introduction to Pandas

 [**Class 5**](Class%205) (Friday, August 24, 2018)

-- Data Exploration with Pandas
 - Putting it all together
   - An end-to-end Linear Regression Model with Numpy/Pandas/Scikit-Learn/Matplotlib
 - Where to go from here?